engineering-collaboration/book/docs/book/anatomy-of-a-code-change/monitoring-and-observability.md

 ### Traces

-So far we are observing discrete events, rather than a holistic process with end-to-end visibility.
+Using logs and metrics, we are observing discrete events, rather than a holistic process with end-to-end visibility.
 Tracking a complete event through various services within distributed systems is a non-trivial task.
 A distributed environment consisting of synchronous requests and event driven message buses obfuscates interdependent procedures.

 An end-to-end trace is composed of spans.
 A span measures a manually defined unit of work and records the start time, end time, operation name, and passed metadata.
 Hence, we are able to break down the entire request into subprocesses to debug and identify bottle necks.
 Being able to understand the resources usage of child spans and tasks helps us improve performance.

 Debugging the tree of spans helps identify performance bottlenecks, unexpected latencies, and points of failure by showing time spent and resource allocation for the recorded processes.
 Traces are often used in conjunction with logs and metrics to provide a comprehensive observability solution.
 While logs provide detailed event data and metrics offer aggregated performance statistics, traces connect these pieces of information to specific requests or transactions.

 In client applications or monoliths, traces are mapped to performance benchmarking and debugging.
-A detailed event or frame breakdown informs the engineer how many milliseconds are spent on what code execution.
+A detailed event or frame breakdown informs the engineer about the amount of milliseconds spent on a particular code execution.

 ## Telemetry Correlation